focusaurus/express_code_structure/README.md

 It will be a theme throughout this project that many of the ideas embodied in Ruby on Rails and the "Convention over Configuration" decisions they have adopted, though widely accepted and used, are not actually very helpful and sometimes are the opposite of what this repository recommends.

 My main point here is that there are underlying principles to organizing code, and based on those principles, the Ruby on Rails conventions make sense (mostly) for the Ruby on Rails community.
 However, just thoughtlessly aping those conventions misses the point.
 Once you grok the basic principles, ALL of your projects will be well-organized and clear: shell scripts, games, mobile apps, enterprise projects, even your home directory.

+For the Rails community, they want to be able to have a single Rails developer switch from app to app to app and be familiar and comfortable with it each time.
+This makes great sense if you are 37 signals or Pivotal Labs, and has benefits.
+In the server-side JavaScript world, the overall ethos is just way more wild west anything goes and we don't really have a problem with that.
+That's how we roll.
+We're used to it.
+Even within express.js, it's a close kin of Sinatra, not Rails, and taking conventions from Rails is usually not helping anything.
+I'd even say **Principles over Convention over Configuration**.

 ## Underlying Principles and Motivations